-2. The retail access program will be expanded by 500 MW beginning with the later of the establishment of a fully operational ISO or April 1, 1999.
-The ISO will be "fully operational" when energy is being provided via a competitive wholesale market facilitated by the ISO and capacity is being provided pursuant to a statewide (i.e., including Con Edison service area) capacity auction or capacity rules, or it has been determined that there is to be no separate statewide capacity program.
-Assuming resolution of administrative and operational problems that are likely to be encountered in implementing the first 500 MW of retail access, participation will be encouraged from all customer classes, subject to aggregation and eligibility requirements and other applicable rules.
+3. Within 12 months after the beginning of the second phase of the retail access program, (i.e., the 1,000 MW program expansion) and within each 12 months thereafter, retail access will be expanded by 1,000 MW or more.
+The Company would target the phase-in of retail access to make it available to all customers by the earlier of 18 months after a fully operational ISO is implemented, or year-end 2001.
+For purposes of this agreement, the ISO will be considered to be "fully operational" when energy is being provided via a competitive wholesale market facilitated by the ISO and upon commencement of the first period during which capacity is being provided pursuant to a statewide (i.e., including the Con Edison service area) capacity auction or capacity rules, or it has been determined that there is to be no separate statewide capacity program.